-- Discussions can be used in any Course and can be initiated by Course Directors, Course Coordinators, Faculty, or Students assigned to a Course.
+- Discussions can be used in any course and can be initiated by Course Directors, Course Coordinators, Faculty, or Students assigned to that course.

-- Non-public (or Private) Discussions have a defined set of users that can access the Discussion.
+- Non-public (or Private) discussions have a defined set of users that can access that discussion.

-- The Activity Bell notification option only works with Private Discussions.
+- The Activity Bell notification option works with Private discussions only.

-- A Discussions can be deleted by the author of the Discussion (except Students) or any other Admin-level User of the system.
+- A discussion can be deleted by the author of the discussion (except Students) or any other Admin-level user of the system.